Hazaragi dialects: Geographic distribution and diaspora

-History

-Persian and Islam

-The Persian language became so much part of the religion of Islam that it almost went wherever Islam took roots.
-Persian entered, in this way, into the very faith and thought of the people embracing Islam throughout South Asia.

-Turkic and Mongolic influence
+Turkic and Mongolic influences

-Some dialects of Dari spoken by Hazaras contain some Turkic loanwords.
+Some dialects of Dari spoken by Hazaras contain Turkic loanwords.
 According to Temirkhanov, the Mongolian elements make up 10% of the Hazara vocabulary.
-An Iranica article on the Dari dialects of Hazaras states that they consist of three linguistic layers: (1) pre-Mongol Persian, with its own substratum; (2) the Mongolian language; and (3) modern tājiki, which preserves in it elements of (1) and (2).
+An Iranica article on Dari dialects of the Hazaras states that they consist of three linguistic layers: pre-Mongol Hazaragi Persian; the Mongolian language; and Tajik, another eastern variety of the Persian language.

-According to Efimov, examples of vocabulary in Hazaragi dialects that reflect Turkic influence include ata (“father”), kaṭa (“big, large”), qara (“black”), kunda (“plow”), qōš (“eyebrow”), while words of Mongolic origin include bêri (“bride”), alaḡa (“palm of the hand”), qulaḡay (“thief”), xatun (“wife, woman”), ōḡil (“village”).Michael Weiers, a German Iranologist and expert in Central Asian linguistics, notes that a key distinguishing feature of the Hazaragi dialects are its Turco-Mongolic lexical components, which make up around 10 percent of their vocabularies.
-Although the Hazaragi dialects of Dari remain structurally similar to the Kabuli dialect of Dari, this lexical layer is different.
+According to Efimov, examples of vocabulary in Hazaragi dialects that reflect Turkic influence include ata ('father'), qara ('black'), kunda ('plow'), qōš ('eyebrow'), while words of Mongolic origin include bêri ('bride'), alaḡa ('palm of the hand'), qulaḡay ('thief'), ōɡ̄il ('village').
+German Iranologist Michael Weiers notes that a key distinguishing feature of the Hazaragi dialects are its Turco-Mongolic lexical components.
+Besides that, the Hazaragi dialects remain structurally similar to the Kabuli dialect of Dari Persian.

 Grammatical structure

-The grammatical structure of the Hazaragi dialects of Afghan Persian, also known as Dari, are identical to that of the Kabuli dialect of Afghan Persian.
+The grammatical structure of the Hazaragi dialects of Dari are identical to that of the Kabuli dialect.